'All I Could Do Was Cry': Straight-Line Winds Ravage Alexandria Neighborhood

 “Oh yeah, it’s been wonderful.
 Everyone is just out pitching in wherever they can help.
 It’s a great thing,” Casavan said.

-“I’ve had so many caring people to stop in and help, it’s just overwhelming,” Schlosser said.MORE NEWS: Next Weather: More Than 200 Tornado, T-Storm Warnings Issued In Minnesota Over Last 4 Days
+“I’ve had so many caring people to stop in and help, it’s just overwhelming,” Schlosser said.MORE NEWS: Fire Dept. Describes Searching For One Of Their Own In Fatal Grain Bin Collapse

 Most of Alexandria’s power has been restored.
 The city is encouraging all neighbors who have trees down in their private property to bring them to the Douglas County landfill.